GoodPBC/userFeedbackApp/README.md

 16. __deserializeUser__ here we take the id that we stuffed in the cookie and turn it back into a user model.

 17. __Enable Cookies__ We need to tell passport to make use of cookies to manage auth in our app.
 Out of the box express does not handle cookies so we have install a helper library so we go to terminal and type **"npm install --save cookie-session"**.
+We are going to our server.js were we do all of our initial setup.

+18. __logging out users.__ inside auth routes, we need create a route handler. to hand the loggin out of users. we use "req.logout();" to logout inside of our api/logout route